 The Australian Museum (AM) was founded in 1827 and is the nation’s first museum.
 It is internationally recognised as a natural science and culture institution focused on Australia and the Pacific.
 As custodian of more than 21.9 million objects and specimens, the AM is uniquely positioned to provide a greater understanding of the region through its scientific research, exhibitions and public and education programs.
 Through the Australian Museum Research Institute (AMRI), the AM also plays a leading role in conserving Australia’s biodiversity through understanding the environmental impacts of climate change, potential security threats and invasive species.

 ESEM Projects are a leading digital curation and storytelling practice who work with cultural institutions and communities to bring unique digital experiences into the public domain.

 Working across technologies and mediums, Esem Projects lead multi-disciplinary teams to bring historical collections and stories to life, facilitating new creative conversations between past, present and future places and communities.

 In 2020 Esem Projects launched STORYBOX, a 3D storytelling cube designed to facilitate shared digital storytelling programs in public precincts.
-Working with the Australian Museum to launch Birds of Australia as a travelling digital exhibition on STORYBOX, Directors Sarah Barns and Michael Killalea have explored the potentials of multi-sensory, interactive storytelling to revisit the iconic Birds of Australia illustrations by John Gould, reflecting on contemporary insights and challenges facing Australia's unique and fragile native bird life.
+Working with the Australian Museum to launch Birds of Australia as a travelling digital installation on STORYBOX, Directors Sarah Barns and Michael Killalea have explored the potentials of multi-sensory, interactive storytelling to revisit the iconic Birds of Australia illustrations by John Gould, reflecting on contemporary insights and challenges facing Australia's unique and fragile native bird life.